cakephp/docs/en/development/routing.rst

 ``$this->request->params['pass']`` as a numerically indexed array.
 Lastly there is ``$this->passedArgs`` available in the same way as the second one.
 When using custom routes you can force particular parameters to go into the passed arguments as well.
-See :ref:`routes-configuration` for more information.

 If you were to visit the previously mentioned url, and you had a controller action that looked like::